badochov/ocamlformatter-vscode/README.md

 This extension contributes the following settings:

 - `ocaml-formatter.profile`: choose formatting profile
-- `ocaml-formatter.ocamlformat-path`: choose path to ocamlformat if it's not installed globally, path must be safe to use (eg. no unsanitized spaces)
+- `ocaml-formatter.ocamlformat-path`: choose path to ocamlformat if it's not installed globally, path must be safe to use (eg no unsanitized spaces)
+- `ocaml-formatter.eval-opam-env`: evals opam env at every run if set to true, [useful if use have ocamlformat installed locally](https://github.com/badochov/ocamlformatter-vscode/issues/2#issuecomment-640237333)

 ## Known Issues

 - Merlin sometimes marks code as invalid after formatting
-- Doesn't or not always work on wsl, possible fix is to set path to `ocamlformat` manualy
+- Doesn't or not always work on WSL, possible fix is to set path to `ocamlformat` manually